Reeb Graph Metrics from the Ground Up: Discussion

 The \textbf{contour tree} is a Reeb graph defined on a simply connected domain (see example \ref{example:globalMaxChange}).
 Each Reeb graph metric is still a well-defined distance for contour trees, but this distances have still proven difficult to compute.
 Other distances have been constructed specifically for the contour tree, such as \cite{Buchin2017} which utilized the well-studied Fr\'{e}chet distance to do so.

-The only examples in the literature which show the difference between the universal edit distance and functional distortion and interleaving distances have been for domains which are not simply connected.
+As with \cref{thm:functionalcontortion}, Bauer et. al provide a proof stating that the functional contortion distance and universal distance are equal on the space of contour trees.
+However, to the best of our knowledge, the only examples in the literature which show the difference between the universal, functional distortion, and interleaving distances have been for domains which are not simply connected.
 This leads us to the following conjecture:

-\begin{conjecture} The functional distortion distance, interleaving distance, and universal edit distance are equivalent on the space of PL Reeb graphs where the domain $\X$ is simply connected.
+\begin{conjecture} The functional distortion distance, interleaving distance, and universal distance are equivalent on the space of PL Reeb graphs where the domain $\X$ is simply connected.
 That is

 \end{conjecture}